Right-wing populism: Brazil

-Centrist interim President Michel Temer took office following the impeachment of President Rousseff.
+The centrist interim president Michel Temer took office following the impeachment of President Dilma Rousseff.
 Temer held 3% approval ratings in October 2017, facing a corruption scandal after accusations of obstructing justice and racketeering against him.
-He managed to avoid trial thanks to the support of the right-wing parties in the Brazilian Congress.
-On the other hand, President of the Senate Renan Calheiros, acknowledged as one of the key figures behind Rousseff's destitution and a member of the centrist Brazilian Democratic Movement Party, was removed from office after facing embezzlement charges.
+He managed to avoid trial thanks to the support of the right-wing parties in the National Congress of Brazil.
+On the other hand, President of the Senate Renan Calheiros, acknowledged as one of the key figures behind Rousseff's destitution and a member of the centrist Brazilian Democratic Movement, was removed from office after facing embezzlement charges.

-In March 2016, after entering the Social Christian Party, far-right congressman Jair Bolsonaro decided to run for President of the Republic.
-In 2017, he tried to become the presidential nominee of Patriota, but, eventually, Bolsonaro entered the Social Liberal Party and, supported by the Brazilian Labour Renewal Party, he won the 2018 presidential election, followed by left-wing former Mayor of São Paulo Fernando Haddad of Luiz Inácio Lula da Silva's Workers' Party.
+In March 2016, after entering the Social Christian Party, the far-right congressman Jair Bolsonaro decided to run for President of the Republic.
+In 2017 he tried to become the presidential nominee of Patriota, but, eventually, Bolsonaro entered the Social Liberal Party and, supported by the Brazilian Labour Renewal Party, he won the 2018 presidential election, followed by the left-wing former Mayor of São Paulo Fernando Haddad of Luiz Inácio Lula da Silva's Workers' Party.
 Lula was banned from running after being convicted on criminal corruption charges and imprisoned.
-Bolsonaro has been accused of racist, xenophobic, misogynistic, and homophobic rhetoric.
-His campaign was centered on opposition to crime, political corruption, and LGBT identity, and support for tax cuts, militarism, Catholicism, and Evangelicalism.
+Bolsonaro has been accused of racist, xenophobic, misogynistic and homophobic rhetoric.
+His campaign was centred on opposition to crime, political corruption and queer identity, and support for tax cuts, militarism, Catholicity and evangelicalism.